trskop/id-gen/README.md

 Framework for generating pseudo-random IDs.

-Basic idea of this library is to use simple monotonically increasing sequence, and turn it into seemingly random ID.
-This is done by a composition of multiple invertible functions, which as a whole is also invertible.
+Basic idea of this library is to use simple monotonically increasing sequence, and turn it into sequence of seemingly random IDs.
+This is done by composing multiple invertible functions, which as a whole is also invertible.